-The Educational Leadership and Policy Program of Study leading to the EdD degree consists of 63 units, of which 18 are required dissertation hours.
+The EdD degree consists of 63 units, of which 12 are required dissertation hours.
 The accelerated nature of the program does not allow for units taken outside of the program to transfer in.
+Please refer to the following course sequence. ( indicates simultaneous classes)